 So, faced with such a terrible situation of men, women, and children dying every day due to a horrible disease, what do I imagine is the reaction of these healthcare workers?
 Do they pound their fists and whine, “We could change this situation if these people weren’t being so stupid?”
 Do they clock in and out, thinking that the problem is just too large and that they will just collect a paycheck so that they can support their family?
 In other words, is their primary approach to the situation that of frustration?

 However, these people are professional scientists, and they probably follow a much different formula:

 First, they start with a hypothesis.
 They ask themselves, maybe if we visit the tribal leaders we’ll be able to convince them that this practice is dangerous and that will stop the spread of this disease.
-If the leaders cannot be convince, then they may say that the tribes are a lost cause and that maybe they should lock down the entrances to the cities.
+If the leaders cannot be convinced, then they may say that the tribes are a lost cause and that maybe they should lock down the entrances to the cities.
 I’m sure there are hundreds of ideas that they come up, all without despair, but with a genuine hope that something can be done to improve the situation.